Altena Castle (Almkerk): The Lords of Horne and Altena

 Dirk III of Altena had no legal offspring, his sister Sophia was his heir.
 Dirk succeeded in making his nephew Willem of Horne his heir and successor in the Lordship of Altena, which was a fief of Kleve.
 This was an achievement, because it could only be inherited by sons, not by brothers, and certainly not by nephews.

 This was how Altena Castle came to the Lords of Horne.
-These succeeded each other without much incident till 1386.
+These succeeded each other without much incident until 1386.

 First Siege of Altena Castle (1386)

 In 1386 Willem VI of Horne was deposed by Albert of Bavaria regent of Holland, but Willem of Horne resisted.
 In May 1387 the Count of Holland and his son William of Oostervant then went to Woudrichem with a small army of 500 men.
 William of Oostervant was next declared Lord of Altena by force.
 He was then known as William of Oostervant and Horne.

-On Altena Castle the troops of Willem VI resisted.
+At Altena Castle the troops of Willem VI resisted.
 A siege of the castle was led by lower ranking commanders of the Count of Holland.
-By 22 May 1387 a truce till mid-August had been concluded.
+By 22 May 1387 a truce until mid-August had been concluded.
 The truce seems to have been of the type that the besieged would surrender if no help arrived before that date, but this is a guess.
 Soon after, William of Oostervant gained full control of Altena and its castle.

 Rule by the Counts of Holland

 In 1389 the official ruler William V of Holland, who had been locked since 1358, died.
 Regent Albert then became Count of Holland.
 In June 1388 he made Aleid van Poelgeest his official mistress.
-In the night of 22–23 September 1392 both she and William's chamberlain Willem Cuser, were murdered in The Hague by Hook nobles.
+On the night of 22–23 September 1392 both she and William's chamberlain Willem Cuser, were murdered in The Hague by Hook nobles.